Extended-Thunder/send-later/index.md

 ### Method 1

-1. In Thunderbird, open the extension manager with the `Tools \> Add-ons` menu-bar command or `Add-ons` from the three-lines menu in the upper right corner of the main Thunderbird window.
+1. In Thunderbird, open the extension manager with the `Tools > Add-ons` menu-bar command or `Add-ons` from the hamburger menu in the upper right corner of the main Thunderbird window.
 2. Enter "Send Later" in the search box and hit Enter.
 3. Find the "Send Later" add-on in the search results and click the